VerzatileDev/VerzatileDev/README.md

 </p>

-Experienced Games Technology graduate with a strong affinity for merging creativity with cutting-edge technology.
+Experienced Games Technology graduate with a strong affinity for merging creativity with technology.
 Journey into game development and software engineering commenced during my undergraduate studies, where I cultivated a passion for crafting immersive experiences through code.
 With a keen interest in open source development, I am dedicated to exploring innovative solutions and contributing to the advancement of interactive entertainment.
 Eager to collaborate with like-minded professionals to push the boundaries of possibility in the field.

 #